Boxing stance. Fighting stances Classic boxing stance

 4. Chin position (P) – pressed.

 5. The direction of the shoulders is slightly towards the enemy.
 They don't stick out to the sides.
-Case does not open.
+The case does not open.

 6. The role of the front hand is to cover most of the body.

-7. The position of the back hand is the level of the cheek, at an angle to the chin.
+7. The position of the back hand is cheek level, tilted towards the chin.
 This hand protects against left side hooks and straight jabs.

-8. The position of the left hand: 25-30 cm ahead of P. The position is high to protect him.
-But also such as not to obstruct the view.
-This hand defends against right crosses.
+8. Position of the left hand: 25-30 cm in front of P. High position to protect him.
+But also in such a way as not to obstruct the view.
+This hand defends against crosses from the right.

 The indicated principles are reflected in the photo of the boxer's stance.